forcept007/portfolio/index.md

 <div style="text-align: justify;">
 <p>
 An experiment by Aslett et al. 2022 found that approximately one-third of the participants visited unreliable news websites.
 Misinformation on Social Media is a serious problem that can have varying harmful impacts depending on the severity of the false information.
 This project aimed to simulate the spread of misinformation by modeling user interactions and peer-to-peer news sharing.
-My group and I developed a multi-agent simulation in NetLogo and implemented a generalized least squares regression to analyze the influence of source reliability and news severity.
+My group and I developed a multi-agent simulation in NetLogo and implemented a generalized least squares regression to analyze the influence of source reliability and news severity on the compromised population percentage.
 Experiments revealed that higher source reliability increased the compromised population rate by up to 37%, while the severity of the news reduced the time to reach 95% of the population by 40%.
 These findings highlight the significant influence source credibility and news severity have on the rapid spread of misinformation.</p>
 </div>

 <div align="center">